Siege of Suffolk: Aftermath

 Given Longstreet's original objectives, he had completely succeeded in two of them: foraging and protecting Richmond.
 The only objective Longstreet completely failed to achieve was the capture of the Federal garrison at Suffolk.
-On the other hand, Union objectives in the campaign had been to hold Suffolk, which they had done.
+On the other hand, Union primary objective in the campaign had been to hold Suffolk, which they had done.
 However, while Peck was putting up a defense of Suffolk his forces were unable to prevent Longstreet from foraging.
 It would be fair to say that both sides had achieved several of their primary goals.
 Peck was commended by Dix for his handling of the Suffolk defenses.
 The campaign against Suffolk would be Longstreet's first independent command.